 Member of the Arbitration Committee in Lebanon 2018.

-– Jury member of the international competition on the theme Jerusalem in Iran 2018.
+– Jury member of the international competition on the theme of Jerusalem in Iran 2018.

 Let’s talk with Naji Benaji: